-These environmentally conscious bars in Paris set the example
+These environmentally conscious bars in Paris that set the example

-Ecological awareness, favouring organic and sustainable ingredients, are the key features of these Parisian bars that make a difference in the face of climate change.
+Eco-friendly awareness, favoring organic and sustainable ingredients, are the key features of these Parisian bars that make a difference in the face of climate change.

 It is a trend.
 And not because it’s a trend.
 Becoming aware of the serious and real climate change that our world is suffering is an obligation.
 In Paris, as in other cities around the world such as Singapore to cite one example, the bars act by offering another approach to mixology.
 As part of the sixth edition of the Paris Cocktail Week, which focuses on the green theme, the bars take the opportunity to explore this issue in greater depth.